-From 24 March 2018, GOMA will host its largest solo exhibition devoted to an Australian artist.
-Patricia Piccinini’s complex offspring, and some unusual new siblings, will come together for ‘Curious Affection’, comprising sculpture, photography, video, drawing and large-scale installations.
+From 24 March 2018, GOMA hosts its largest solo exhibition devoted to an Australian artist.
+Patricia Piccinini’s complex offspring, and some unusual new siblings, come together for ‘Curious Affection’, comprising sculpture, photography, video, drawing and large-scale installations.

 Gabriella Coslovich recently met the artist, and several of her creations, at her Melbourne studio.

 Under a crisp blanket of brown wrapping paper lies a red-haired, ape-like creature, cradling a seemingly human baby to her chest (Illustrated).
 I look into the creature’s warm, hazel eyes and see a mix of resignation, benevolence and sadness.
 ‘This is a blended family’, explains the creature’s creator, Patricia Piccinini, in her soft, light voice.
 ‘She is a transgenic creature . . .
 She’s part human, part orangutan, and her baby is more human but a little orangutan’, she says, as if it’s the most natural thing in the world.